 Robert had a connective tissue graft treatment at Chattanooga Periodontics & Dental Implants

-Dr. Felts and Dr. Randall specialize in platelet-rich fibrin (PRF) treatment, harnessing your innate healing abilities to ensure that the tissue donor site heals quickly.
+Dr. Randall provides platelet-rich fibrin (PRF) treatment, harnessing your innate healing abilities to ensure that the tissue donor site heals quickly.
 These PRF treatments also minimize pain and discomfort during the recovery.

 Most patients require no more than one or two days off from work.
 The biggest complaint from patients is that the roof of their mouth can be sore for a few days.
 Additionally, we advise you not to touch the treatment area.
 It is essential to let it heal, ensuring the blood clot remains in place.

 Our periodontists have long track records of diagnosing and treating gum disease and recession.
-Dr. Felts and Dr. Randall are committed to offering high-quality patient care, as well as safety and comfort.
+Dr. Randall are committed to offering high-quality patient care, as well as safety and comfort.
 To schedule your gum recession treatment, contact our practice in Chattanooga, TN today.